railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 * \ ``Template``\: the project can be used as a template to make projects based on this.

-On the `Members` tab, add :guilabel:`Members` to the project; this is related to access rights too.
+On the `Team` tab, add :guilabel:`Project Members` to the project; this is related to access rights too.

-On the `Billing` tab, you find information to invoice your customer.
+On the project form you find a customer field, which will also be used for invoice creation.
-Select the `Customer`; the Invoice address will automatically be filled from the customer form.
-To generate invoices based on time spent on tasks, if activated on a project, you may install :mod:`project_timesheet` by selecting :guilabel:`Bill Time on Tasks` in the :guilabel:`Reconfigure` wizard.
+To generate invoices based on time spent on tasks, you need to install :mod:`project_timesheet`.Go to menu menu :menuselection:`Settings --> Configuration --> Project`.And in `Task`, tick Record timesheet lines per tasks.
-Then you can complete the invoicing data, such as `Sale Pricelist` and `Invoice Task Work` to directly invoice from task work done.
-OpenERP allows you to set a `Max.
-Invoice Price` for the project (or sub-project).
-The `Invoiced Amount` shows the total amount that has already been invoiced for the project concerned.

-If you want to automatically keep your customer informed about the progress of the project, check `Warn Partner`.

-.. note:: Warn Partner Setup

-   If you check :guilabel:`Warn Partner`, you should define a generic Mail Header and Mail Footer in the :guilabel:`Billing` tab that will be used in the automated email (*Extended view* only).
-   OpenERP prepares an email the user can send to the customer each time that a task is completed.
-The contents of this email are based on details of the project task, and can be modified by the user before the email is sent.
-   OpenERP displays a number of variables at the bottom of this tab.
+Then Go to the menu :menuselection:`Project --> Invoicing --> Invoice Tasks Work`.Open its form view click on `More` and `Create Invoices`.

+.. note:: Complete the invoicing data, such as Sale Pricelist and Customer on Analytic Account before creating the invoice.

 .. note:: Study of Customer Satisfaction